 (2) Will any chemicals (especially organic solvents or petroleum fuels) be stored in aboveground or underground storage tanks?
 If so, what types and quantities of material will be stored?
-Not applicable, this is a non-project action.

 (3) What protective measures will be taken to ensure that leaks or spills of any chemicals stored or used on site will not be allowed to percolate to groundwater.
 This includes measures to keep chemicals out of disposal systems.